ekim1707/PeachtreeData-React-Frontend/README.md

 # PeachtreeData.com

 This is a project I started around Week 5 or so of bootcamp and attempted 3 separate versions of, culminating in this final version written in React.
 The full project was written with this frontend along with a seperate backend, and both were deployed individually.
-The backend is currently being served on Heroku while the frontend is running staticly on ec2.
+The backend is currently being served on Heroku while the frontend is running statically on ec2.

 Note: If you would like to log into the site and see an account that already has seed-data in it, you may go to login and use "ekim1707@gmail.com" with password "yes".
 Otherwise, if you make your own account, it will look very empty, other than the media page.